ethorhil/private-writes/Private Transfers/Phase A - Discovery & Landscape Mapping/01_Report/10 Appendices Overview.md

     - Source references and notes on data quality or uncertainty
 - A short **inconsistencies & gaps report** describing metric coupling, heterogeneity inside patterns, gas data gaps, and roadmap uncertainty

-**Who it is for**

-- Readers who need **numerical detail** behind the high-level trade-off narrative in **Section 5**
-- Quantitative reviewers verifying that scores are traceable and derived from documented deployments
-- Anyone using Phase A as a baseline for **future re-scoring or benchmarking**, while keeping the Phase A scores themselves frozen

 ## [[Appendix C — Global Problem Catalog & Radar]]

 **What it contains**